 - it may cause diarrhea;

-- it may cause dizziness -- use caution when getting up from a lying or sitting position;
+- it may cause dizziness - use caution when getting up from a lying or sitting position and use caution if driving;

 - it may cause nausea or, rarely, vomiting;